slaclab/sdf-docs/contact-us.md

 For requests made during office hours you can expect a response from us within 2 hours and a resolution within 24 hours.
-Outside of office hours, please contact your facility PoC(s) if an S3DF problem is preventing one of the SLAC experimental facility from taking data or the accelerator from operating and the PoC will contact us directly on the phone.
+Outside of office hours, please contact your facility PoC(s) if an S3DF problem is preventing one of the SLAC experimental facilities from taking data or the accelerator from operating and the PoC will contact us directly on the phone.